ZoranStojsavljevic/BeagleBoard-Workshop-Examples/README.md

 #### [3] MikroBUS driver must be loaded at the kernel booting time

-For built-in MikroBUS driver, this is a mandatory requirement.
+For built-in MikroBUS driver into 5.8.18-bone23, this is a mandatory requirement.

 The .config file MikroBUS configuration: